Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Case Studies - Staffing

 2. Distinguish between training and development on the basis of meaning, purpose and scope.

-2. The differences between training and development are outlined below:
+2. Differences between training and development:

-Q14.
+Q12.
 Deeksha is the general manager of a firm offering Telemarketing services.
 Telemarketing is a method of direct marketing in which a representative of the company solicits prospective customers to buy products or services, either over the phone or through a subsequent face to face or Web conferencing appointment scheduled during the call.
 Deeksha ensures that all the call centre representatives are well versed in the local languages so that they can interact effectively with the prospective buyers.
 Moreover, the employees are provided training to improve upon their troubleshooting skills so that they do not spend too much time with every customer.
 By acquiring these skills, the callers can add value to their message and also shorten the call durations, leading to increased customer satisfaction and profitability of the business.

 As a part of the firm's policy, Deeksha encourages women, persons from backward communities and persons with special abilities to assume responsible positions in the organization.